West Virginia, home to amazingly awesome pepperoni rolls, fried ravioli, and, of course, great places to live.

 - Charlton Heights (Pop.
 432)

-If you’re curious enough, here are the worst places to live in West Virginia:
+If you’re curious enough, here are the worst places to live in West Virginia according to the data:

 - Martinsburg (Pop.
 17,613)

-Detailed List Of The Best Cities In West Virginia
+Detailed List Of The Best Places To Live In West Virginia